-- vi.
-The proposals are wholly or primarily for First Homes; - vii.
-There is an identified local need for First Homes which is not already being met elsewhere in the district; - viii.
-The development is located adjacent to an existing settlement containing key local services, including a local convenience shop, access to a bus stop with adequate services, and, if possible, a primary school; - ix.
-The proposal is proportionate in size and scale to the existing settlement and respects its setting; and - x.
-The site is not located within a designated rural area29.
+- ۷. The proposals are wholly or primarily for First Homes; - vi.
+There is an identified local need for First Homes which is not already being met elsewhere in the district; - vii.
+The development is located adjacent to an existing settlement containing key local services: - The proposal is proportionate in size and scale to the existing settlement and viii. respects its setting; and - The site is not located within a designated rural area16. ix.